 - Authority: The majority of our content is written in-house and all of our content editing and data collection is done in-house.
 Any freelanced content is written by master’s trained professionals.
 We start with government data sets and do all of our own research.
 You can learn more about who we are on our About Us page.
 You can also use our Contact Us form to reach out if you have any questions about our site or content.
 We do not publish our email addresses on the site as unfortunately spammers have created bots to scrape this information.
 For more information on acgtMedia, LLC, click here.

 - Accuracy: All program data was obtained directly from school websites.
 We are a comprehensive directory of accredited master’s in communication programs offered by non-profit universities.
-We spend months collecting data on graduate programs.
+We spent months collecting data on graduate programs.
 If you find a spelling mistake or any outdated information on our site, we want to know.

 - Purpose: To help students learn more about graduate programs and careers in communication.
 We provide comprehensive unbiased resources with the intent to educate students, to save them time, and to help them find programs that meet their needs and expectations.